 In general, more complex cases take longer to settle.
 Many factors affect how long it takes to settle a car accident case, including:

 To obtain a settlement from the other driver’s insurance company, you must demonstrate that the other driver caused your accident.
 This task can be complicated, as the other driver may claim you were at fault and deserve no compensation.
-In that case, your lawyer can dispute these claims and advocate for you.
+In that case, your a car accident lawyer from Atlanta can dispute these claims and advocate for you.

 The insurance company may rely on its own investigation and police reports to determine liability.
 On the other hand, your lawyer will independently investigate the accident with your rights in mind.
 He can collect valuable evidence from the scene, interview eyewitnesses, collect police reports, and more.